 - Every adult in your house that can work has to have a job.

-- They cannot quit their job or work less hours after they apply.
+- They cannot quit their job or work fewer hours after they apply.

 - If an adult in your house doesn’t have a job, they have to take a job if they get an offer.